Internship/Cooperative Education Positions

 Mathematics and Computer Science

 Career-related work arrangements for students majoring in math and/or computer science are primarily administered through Career Services located in 278 Millennium Student Center.
 These positions are paid and non-credit-bearing.
+Computer Science internships only offered in the summer.

 An internship, practicum, or project is required for the B.S. in Media Studies.
 Practica, internships, and projects are open to Media Studies majors only.
 The following courses will meet the requirement: